wintere/CommunityHistoriesWorkshopDB/README.md

 # CommunityHistoriesWorkshopDB
 A README and helper scripts for the access and generation of data from the Community Histories Workshop asylum records project.

+## About the Database
+If this is your first time accessing the database, [skim over the database overview](https://github.com/wintere/CommunityHistoriesWorkshopDB/blob/main/database_overview.md) to get a sense of what tables and views are available.
+Keep this information open in another tab, as you will need to return to it when querying the database through either OpenRefine/SQL or Tableau.

 ## Setup
 The CHW database of Dix records is hosted by [OASIS](https://oasis.unc.edu/) at UNC.
 It can only be accessed from eduroam on campus or through the campus VPN.
 In order to install the UNC VPN client on your machine, follow the tutorial for your operating system (Mac, Windows, Ubuntu) [here](https://help.unc.edu/sp?id=kb_article_view&sysparm_article=KB0010155&sys_kb_id=719db1eddb3fa41070551ffa689619eb).